 On the way back to Hidden Serenity Bed and Breakfast, Red makes a very worthwhile stop in West Bend at the Museum of Wisconsin Art (MOWA).
 Red felt right at home with some the dazzling art such as the Glass globe sculpture in this uniquely shaped building.
 Among the other fine works displayed here, Red found himself mesmerized by the works of Carl von Marr, a Wisconsin-born artist who studied in Germany in the late 1800s and early 1900s.
 Red sat and took in The Flagellants, by von Marr.
 A huge oil painting spanning 13’11” x 22’9”, Red gazed at the lifelike scenes that told a story of long ago.
 So real and so intriguing.

-Time to head back to Hidden Serenity, tucked in the woods.
-Red has found the stay here very peaceful, yet when he wanted to find some adventure there was some exciting things nearby.
+Time to head back to Hidden Serenity tucked in the woods.
+Red has found the stay here very peaceful, yet when he wanted to find some adventure there were some exciting things nearby.
 Goodbye hills and kettles of the Kettle Moraine and on to the next adventure.